 Taxpayers should not have to bear the high cost to ensure the integrity of rail bridges and the safety of our city and its residents, he says.
-The 404-page report can be found here.
-Rail Bridge Engineering Report.

 "When it comes to our rail bridges, we are dealing with a lit bomb, but we have no idea the true length of the fuse," Olcerst added.
 "Big picture, the average age of rail bridges in Pennsylvania is 110 years old.
 This raw steel has purposely been left to corrode for most of those years and these bridges are coming to the end of their useful life.
 Unless the railroads are made to take responsibility for their failure to invest in their infrastructure, there will be more catastrophic derailments and an even larger taxpayer bill to pay."